danielfdickinson/dananke-theme-hugo-dfd/README.md

 Individual Page (prioritized over global):
 Set the `text_color` param in a page's markdown file front matter.

-note: The value of `text_color` must be a valid tachyons color class.
-A list can be found [here](http://tachyons.io/docs/themes/skins/).
+note: The value of `text_color` must be a valid CSS color class.

 ### Localize date format